captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 	return fmt.Errorf("[in main.run] failed to load config: %w", err) }

+// Create a structured logger, which will print logs in json format to the
+// writer we specify.
+logger := slog.New(slog.NewJSONHandler(w, nil))

 // Create a new DB connection using environment config db, err := gorm.Open(
 	postgres.Open(